Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 4 - Create or copy post-install script

-In order to automaticly unlock the encrypted partition via the tang server, we need to install and add clevis to the initramfs which is stored on the unencrypted /boot partition.
+In order to automatically unlock the encrypted partition via the tang server, we need to install and add clevis to the initramfs which is stored on the unencrypted /boot partition.
 This will also trigger the inclusion of dhclient to configure networking, but without any extras.
 To enable support for Hetzner Cloud, we need to add a hook which includes support for RFC3442 routes.

-In order to run these additional steps we need a post-install script for installimage
+In order to run these additional steps we need a post-install script for installimage.

 Create a file /tmp/post-install.sh in the Rescue system with the following content.